-It’s made from a PVC material that creates a kind of cool squiggly design that works really well for cleaning off your shoes.
-And in between all the squiggles is a lot of space for trapping all the dirty stuff you don’t want in your camper.
+It’s made from a turf material that creates an abrasive design that works really well for cleaning off your shoes.
+And in between all the turf rows is a lot of space for trapping all the dirty stuff you don’t want in your camper.

-The squiggle design creates a kind of spring-like surface that cushions your steps.
+The turf material creates a kind of spring-like surface that cushions your steps.
 This is really nice on older knees or if you just tend to step heavy when coming out of your camper and heading for the campfire.

 Major dirt-scraping abilities